justdem4n/justdem4n/README.md

-if you see this, read my [patreon](https://www.patreon.com/justdem4n/about) 'about' section before interacting!
+if you see this, read my [patreon](https://www.patreon.com/justdem4n/about) 'about' section before interacting! and if you are a minor, do not interact at all.

 do not copy, reference or take inspiration from my skins (this includes my coloring, shading and/or style).